techniq/svelte-ux/README.md

 The components are built using Tailwind with extensibility and customization in mind through the use of theming, variants, granular class overrides, and slots.
 A rich design token system is also currently in the works.

-See also the companion library [LayerChart](https://layerchart.com) for a large collection of composable chart components to build a wide range of visualizations.
+See also the companion library [LayerChart](https://layerchart.com) for a large collection of composable chart components to build a wide range of visualizations and [LayerStack](https://layerstack.dev) for a collection of svelte stores, actions, and general utilities.

 ## Contributing